Photos

 passed the "protest" may be

 false.
 Neither location was mentioned.
-(Whatever happened to Who What
+(Whatever happened

 - Iraq Veterans Against The War had